 There will also be issues with electrical interference and shielding all of which can respectively hinder or help sound quality.
 That’s one great thing with having the DAC in the earbud.
 The earbud manufacturer must take full ownership for the interference-related issues they have designed around (or not!).

 Microphone & Calls

-The 4 microphones give a VERY GOOD sound for the recipient of your dulcit tones.
-Perhaps not up to the quality I’ve sometimes had from a Facebook Messenger type call but VERY GOOD nevertheless.
+The 4 microphones give a VERY GOOD sound for the recipient of your dulcet tones.
+Perhaps not up to the quality I’ve sometimes had from a Facebook Messenger-type call but VERY GOOD nevertheless.

-However the audio I received on calls while preparing this Jabra Elite Active 65t review always seemed to sound ‘distant’.
+However, the audio I received on calls while preparing this Jabra Elite Active 65t review always seemed to sound ‘distant’.
 Perfectly clear & audible but nothing special at all.
-I only mention this as the music audio is SOOOO much better.
+I only mention this as the music audio is so much better.

 I had a play with Google Assistant and enjoyed listening to myself saying ‘OK Google’ numerous times.
 Google Assistant understood with >95% accuracy what I said.
 The results returned weren’t necessarily always what I wanted but that is an issue with Google Assistant rather than the Jabras.

 I would imagine that the Jabras will work equally as well with other supported voice-activated services.

 The Jabra Sound+ app